 A photographic record of the wound, with the person’s consent, can illustrate the progression of the wound.
 It can be useful for providing the rationale for the choice of local wound management products, the frequency of dressing changes and the volume of products used.

 Treatment is generally directed at managing wound-related pain and symptom issues.

 Working to develop a care plan with the person and their family is important.
 Key symptoms requiring management include:

-As the tumour grows changes to the blood vessels and disruption of the lymphatic system often leads to a large volume of exudate at the wound site.
+As the tumour grows, changes to blood vessels and disruption of the lymphatic system often lead to a large volume of exudate at the wound site.
 This can degrade the extracellular matrix and affect healing.

-There are many approaches to addressing this including dressings containing charcoal, medical-grade honey, or silver.
-If debridement to remove necrotic tissue is considered then an assessment of how this might impact on the person’s quality of life is essential.
+There are many approaches including dressings containing charcoal, medical-grade honey, or silver.
+If debridement to remove necrotic tissue is considered, then an assessment of how this might impact on the person’s quality of life is essential.
 Sealing the wound dressing to contain odour or covering the wound with a bag (as with a colostomy) to collect secretions and contain odour may also help.

-Read PCNow's factsheet on: Malignant Wounds, 2nd ed
+Read PCNow's factsheet on Malignant Wounds